 Pictures of heavenly Balos Lagoon in Chania have featured in travel guides and glossies all over the world, as have those of the eternally beautiful Falarsana, one of the finest beaches in the Mediterranean.
 And as for exotic Elafonisi, on the southwestern tip of Chania … seeing is believing.

-Episkopi and Petres have fervent young fans, while noteworthy in the south are the alluring beaches of Preveli, Plakias, Ligres, Triopetra and Agios Pavlos, with its huge sand dunes.
+Episkopi and Petres have fervent young fans, while noteworthy in the south of Crete island are the alluring beaches of Preveli, Plakias, Ligres, Triopetra and Agios Pavlos, with its huge sand dunes.
 In Heraklion, Malia and Hersonissos attract attract a young and vibrant international crowd.

 Meanwhile, endless kilometres of golden coastline surround Ierapetra, in the Lassithi prefecture to the east.
 And the celebrated palm forest in Vai is one of the most spectacular sights in Crete, where palm trees embrace the golden sand, while the beaches of Elounda and those around Agios Nikolaos are not to be missed.

 On Crete, you’ll find some of the most significant attractions in Greece: famous archaeological sites such as the Minoan palaces of Knossos, Phaistos, Malia and Kato Zakros.
 You’ll also visit important monasteries, some built in the 15th century or even earlier, including the Preveli Monastery in southern Rethymno, the monasteries in southern Heraklion and the historic Arkadi and Toplous monasteries.